July 3rd, 2019|

 Let Our C-8 Experience Be Your Strength

-Cory Watson Attorneys took a leading role in the C-8 litigation noted in the above mentioned article by NC Policy, involving chemicals that DuPont used in Teflon production at its Washington Works plant located along the Ohio River in Parkersburg, West Virginia, securing a $671 million settlement for more than 3,500 clients in West Virginia and Ohio.
+Cory Watson Attorneys took a leading role in the C-8 litigation, involving chemicals that DuPont used in Teflon production at its Washington Works plant located along the Ohio River in Parkersburg, West Virginia.
+Our firm worked to secure a $671 million settlement for more than 3,500 clients in West Virginia and Ohio.
 To this day, we continue to represent cancer victims in the area.

 Cory Watson principal Jon C. Conlin was appointed to serve as Co-Lead Counsel in the consolidated lawsuits against DuPont, MDL 2433.
 The Cory Watson litigation team also includes principal attorney Beth Chambers and associate attorney Nina Towle Herring.